| ResumeNorman Allan Harris, Ph.D.

 of the various functions associated with technical support, sales/marketing

+and manufacturing engineering implementation.
 1982-1987 Management Sciences, Inc. President and CEO, responsible

 for executive management of manufacturing information systems and shop